danielagarcia319/harvardx-capstone-movies/README.md

-## Daniela Garcia HarvardX Data Science Movie Recommendation Capstone
+## HarvardX Data Science Capstone 1: Predicting Movie Ratings

 This repository contains the R code and final outputs of the Movie Recommendation model generated for my first HarvardX Data Science Capstone.